 - It has rank tracking for your keywords so you can see how they are currently ranking and how that changes over time.

 - It helps me find great keywords for my content with keyword suggestions and analysis.

 - It helps me find many content ideas.

-- It gives me a summary of the articles ranking in the top 10 – their word count, keywords they use and topics they cover.
+- It gives me a summary of the articles ranking in the top 10 for any keyword – their word count, keywords they use and topics they cover.